cs-24-pt-10-01/fastify-realworld-example-app/README.md

 This is a fork of the Fastify RealWorld example.
-This repo contains a run file used to instrument the code and run it with our tool Thor
+This repo contains a run file used to instrument the code and run it with our tool Thor.

+The original README:

 # ![RealWorld Example App](logo.png)